jundalisay/superb/content/en/research/indian/gita/chapter-17.md

 {{< l a="Krishna" >}}
-Threefold the faith is of mankind and springs
-From those three qualities,--becoming "true,"
-Or "passion-stained," or "dark," as thou shalt hear!
+Threefold the faith is of mankind and springs from those 3 qualities,--becoming "true," Or "passion-stained," or "dark," as thou shalt hear!

 The faith of each believer, Indian Prince!

 Conforms itself to what he truly is.

 Where thou shalt see a worshipper, that one
 To what he worships lives assimilate,
 [Such as the shrine, so is the votary,]